 We promote merit: Sundeep Chugh

 New Delhi: Sundeep Chugh took over as chief executive of Benetton India Pvt.
-Ltd in January this year.
+Ltd in January 2016.
 He has been commercial director of the firm since 2011, contributing to the growth of brands such as United Colors of Benetton, Sisley and Undercolors.

 Chugh has over 20 years of experience working with companies like Adidas, LG and Aditya Birla Group.
 In an interview, he talks about his people philosophy, his definition of an ideal workplace and the importance of ownership and freedom in an organization.
 Edited excerpts: